MrQuarters1/VECTR-Modules/storagepool.md

 Is the mount removed?
 (Yes/No)

 ### Reflection Question
 - Why is it important to properly unmount network storage?
+- What problems could occur if storage is not unmounted correctly?